Julia and Sasha spill Secrets and Stories from The Block

-Was it hard having your spaces critiqued each week – by the public too?
+Was it hard having your spaces critiqued each week?

 It was really tough.
 Of course, some weeks are better than others and we only bombed a few times.
 The thing I found most challenging was being critiqued in a different light to the others, given my work as a stylist.
 I certainly felt the pressure to perform and my anxiety peaked at different intervals.